GorkaAbad/A-Systematic-Evaluation-of-Backdoor-Trigger-Characteristics-in-Computer-Vision/README.md

-# A Systematic Evakuation framework of Backdoor Attacks on Deep Neural Networks
+# A Systematic Evaluation framework of Backdoor Attacks on Deep Neural Networks

 ## How to use
-The tools is divided into modules:
+The tools are divided into modules:

 - attacks: contains the backdoor attack methods
   - Attack.py: the base class of all attacks (abstract)